nzrsky/CodableRequest/CONTRIBUTING.md

 ### Your PR got merged?

 Good job!
-We thank you for helping us making Postie great!
+We thank you for helping us making CodableRequest great!